brettchalupa/brettchalupa.github.io/about.md

 harsh, but the people are nice, the food is good, and the quality of life is high.

+I work remotely for [charity: water](http://charitywater.org), where I build web applications with Ruby on Rails.

 I consider myself a Rubyist, and I have been programming with the Ruby language the past five years.
 I also work a lot with HTML, CSS, and JavaScript.
 Lately I have been learning Go, which is a